bailey-mc/plant-nursery-front-end/plantnursery/README.md

 - Emon had difficulties using React Router.
 Learning to read the documentation and realizing that the verson she installed was the newer version as opposed to the version in the documentation she was looking at.

+- Deploying with netlify gave Bailey some difficulties.
+She had to read over the documentation multiple times to understand what build specifications she should use.
+    - Netlify also gave us it's fair share of failed builds.
+While annoying, Netlify does hold you accountable for keeping your code clean and making sure you use all of the variables, hooks, functions, etc in your code.

 ## User Stories:
 - As a user, I want to land on a homepage that shows some inventory, has link a link to an about page, and allows me to filter the results I see.
 - As a user, I want to be able to filter the plants that I see by different categories.